triwgani/triwgani.github.io/README.md

 ## About Me

 Gani is a proficient professional with 10.5 years of accomplished experience.
 Holding both an MBA in Strategic Management and a CPM (IAPM) certification, he consistently showcases his expertise in Project Coordination and Execution, User Acceptance Testing, and Commissioning.
 Gani's adeptness in fostering Effective Communication among Stakeholders is palpable across a spectrum of industries—encompassing industrial automation experience in various sectors from oil and gas to petrochemicals, pulp and paper, energy, fertilizer, as well as experience in medical & healthcare.
 In his prior role as a Business Development Jr. Manager at Kartika Bina Medikatama (Medika Plaza), Gani excelled in carving out new avenues for business and nurturing enduring client relationships.
 His skill set extends robustly to encompass Project Management, Business Development, and Data Analysis—an area of particular interest and enthusiasm, showcasing his commitment to lifelong learning.
-His data-driven approach underscores a profound fascination with extracting invaluable insights and discerning trends.
-Endorsing a commitment to the industry domains in which he has been involved, Gani's multifaceted proficiencies are underscored by his tireless dedication to professional augmentation and progression as a dedicated lifelong learner.

 ## Portfolios
 - [Data](https://triwgani.github.io/Data/)